yberreby/kyzel/README.md

 # ⚒️ `kyzel` - local coding AI in your image

-_Oh no, another fancy yet useless AI project..._

-Bear with me, this one is more than a thin wrapper around Anthropic/OpenAI.
+**This is a work in progress.**

+Goals:
-We're going to *make running local models compelling enough that you'd actually want to do so* - and not just because you can't use cloud models for privacy reasons.
+- *make running local models compelling enough that you'd actually want to do so* - and not just because you can't / don't want to use cloud models for privacy reasons.
+- have fun experimenting with LLMs :)

 ## Concretely?